BreakfastTea/Supersolid-Programming-Assignment/README.md

 - Proper error handling and visual feedback
 - Same name can't submit same word more than once.
 - Ability to change number of displayed scores, and ability to delete scores.
-- Use of api keys and containerisation for security.
+- Enhanced security features and authentication.